Moss and Algae Management

 Recommendation: For comprehensive maintenance, use a combination of both tools.
 Start with a weed brush to address any existing moss and weeds, then follow up with a sweeper to clear the surface and prevent further issues.
 This dual approach ensures both removal of vegetation and effective debris management, maintaining the integrity and appearance of your asphalt or tarmac surfaces.

-Moss and algae can be effectively removed with a sweeper.
-Regular use helps prevent the buildup of organic material that fosters moss growth.
-Equipped with a collector box, the sweeper gathers the removed moss and debris, and may also collect some of the infill.
-This collected infill might need to be topped up to keep your artificial grass in optimal condition.
+Moss and algae can be effectively removed from artificial grass using a sweeper.
+Regular sweeping helps prevent the buildup of organic material that encourages moss growth.
+Sweepers equipped with a collector box gather the removed moss and debris; however, some infill may also be collected.
+If infill is collected, it might need to be topped up to maintain the artificial grass in optimal condition.
+Explore Kersten's sweeper range and the De-moss Brush for effective solutions.

 Surface Displacement refers to the shifting or movement of the artificial grass, causing uneven areas or wrinkles.